wakululuu/tp/docs/DeveloperGuide.md

 #### Example Usage Scenario
 Given below is an example usage scenario and how the edit shift feature works at each step.

 Step 1.
-User enters the command `shift-edit 2 d/FRI`. `AddressBookParser` creates a `ShiftEditCommandParser` and calls the `ShiftEditCommandParser#parser()` method.
+User enters the command `shift-edit 2 d/FRI`. `McSchedulerParser` creates a `ShiftEditCommandParser` and calls the `ShiftEditCommandParser#parser()` method.

 Step 2.
 The preamble index and field `d/` are parsed within `ShiftEditCommandParser#parser()` and creates an instance of